 Solved by Raising the Ground

 Another possible solution is to let nature give you a helping hand.
-You could get plants that love to absorb water and work well in your area.
+We can add plants that love to absorb water, giving your ground a natural protection from being inundated with water.

 Hardpan Clay Layer